1. Thoroughly wash and dry your herbs to remove any dirt or debris.

 4. With a sharp knife, slice off the top stem of the fig slice the fig in half lengthwise.
 Take half of the fig and make 5 vertical slices that will allow you to “shingle” the fig as seen in the plated photo of the bruschetta.
 Repeat this process until you have a satisfactory amount of fig “shingles."
 Set figs aside for bruschetta assembly.

-Either using a microplane grater or a channel knife, begin zesting the oranges being careful not to grate too deep into the orange skin to avoid the more bitter orange pith (the more pale colored skin under the immediate exterior).
+5. Either using a microplane grater or a channel knife, begin zesting the oranges being careful not to grate too deep into the orange skin to avoid the more bitter orange pith (the more pale colored skin under the immediate exterior).

-Take one of the toasted baguette slices and apply a generous layer of the herbed goat cheese to one side.
-Then, lay down the fig “shingles” onto the herbed goat cheese side of the bruschetta base, layering them to give an effect of depth and an intriguing visual from the interior fig pattern!
-Add a tiny pinch of cracked black pepper over the top of the figs, followed with a teaspoon of hickory-smoked balsamic vinegar.
+6. Take one of the toasted baguette slices and apply a generous layer of the herbed goat cheese to one side.
+Then, lay down the fig “shingles” on top of the goat cheese, layering them to give an effect of depth.Add a tiny pinch of cracked black pepper over the top of the figs, followed with a teaspoon of hickory-smoked balsamic vinegar.
 Next, drizzle a generous amount of honey over the top of the bruschetta in a zig-zag pattern, and finish the bruschetta with a pinch of the orange zest.
 This dish is designed to be three pieces of Bruschetta for a single 12-ounce serving, so make bruschetta to your heart's content and serve them up for your next winter gathering!